A US F-35 Lightning II fighter jet has landed on Japan’s Izumo Class multifunctional destroyer JS Kaga for the first time in a key milestone.

-A specially instrumented F-35B short take-off and vertical landing variant of the 5th generation air system was flown by test pilot and touched down on the Japan Maritime Self-Defense Force destroyer about 3:15pm on October 20.
+A specially instrumented F-35B short take-off and vertical landing variant of the fifth-generation air system was flown by a test pilot and touched down on the Japan Maritime Self-Defense Force destroyer about 3:15pm on 20 October.

 The aircraft will now begin developmental testing aboard the vessel off the southern coast of California across approximately three weeks.